• CLASSIC IKITESURF

 .synopsis...

-evening. a ridge averaging 30.10 inches will build into the ohio
+a ridge averaging 30.10 inches will build over the lake on

 detroit river lt. to maumee bay oh to reno beach oh beyond 5nm